HewlettPackard/cmf/docs/cmf_client/step-by-step.md

 - **cmf-server** interacts with all the remote clients and is responsible to merge the metadata transferred by the cmf-client and manage the consolidated metadata.
 - **Central Artifact Repositories** hosts the code and data.

-### cmf-client
+### Setup a cmf-client
 cmf-client is a tool that facilitates metadata collaboration between different teams or two team members.
 It allows users to pull or push metadata from or to the cmf-server.

-**Setup a cmf-client**:

-Follow the below-mentioned steps for the end-to-end setup of cmf-client -
+Follow the below-mentioned steps for the end-to-end setup of cmf-client:-

 **Pre-Requisites**
 - Python 3.8+
 - Git latest version

 **Install cmf library i.e. cmflib**
 ```